-We will review these terms from time to time, and we will notify you of any changes to them.
+Unless we agree otherwise, these terms and the section 150 notice letter will apply to any future instructions you give us.
+We will review these terms from time to time. and we will notify you of any changes to them.
 The latest version will be available on our website.

-If we need to give you notice under these terms, we will send any notices to you at your home, registered office, or main place of business.
-You must send any notices to our registered office.
+If we need to give you notice under these terms, we will send it to you at your home, registered office or main place of business.
+If you need to give us notice, you should send it to us at our registered office.